For me, taking proper care of aquarium fish means recreating their natural environment as closely as possible.

 Coincidentally, I’ve rarely heard anyone complaining about their Betta suffering from bloat (which can be lethal), constipation, and even swim bladder disease if a natural menu was followed.

-In fact, I have experience in helping fish survive the dreaded Ich by simply switching their diet to live or frozen dried foods.
+In fact, I have experience in helping fish survive the dreaded freshwater Ich by simply switching their diet to live or frozen dried foods.

-All of this suggests that a well-fed Betta fish stands better chances of living a long and happy life.
+All of this suggests that a well-fed Betta fish stands better chance of living a long and happy life.

 Final food for thought